Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

 Their colors vary from dark brown to black.
 The Indiana bat measures 4.1 to 4.9 cm and weighs about 7g.

 The Indiana bat is an insectivore and eats flies, moths, bees, wasps, midges, ants, mosquitoes, and beetles.
 They live in wooded areas, where they can be found roosting in trees.

 During the winter, the Indiana bat hangs from ceilings clustered in groups to hibernate.

 Their lifespan is about 14 years, and they are considered an endangered species.

 The least shrew is from the eastern United States and southeastern Mexico.

-Their color varies from gray to brown with a lighter color on the underbody.
-They measure from 7 to 9 cm and weigh from 4 to 7g.
+Their color varies from gray to brown, with a lighter color on the underbody.
+They measure from 7 to 9 cm and weigh 4 to 7g.

 The least weasel is also known as the common weasel or little weasel.
 They are the smallest member of the genus Mustela.

 They are native to North America, but also Eurasia and North Africa.
 Their bodies are slender and elongated, with relatively short tails and legs.